Ritvik-G/in-situ_eval/README.md

 ```

-1. **Navigate to the Frontend Directory**
+1. **Navigate to the Backend Directory**
-   First, change the directory to the frontend folder:
+   First, change the directory to the backend folder:
    ```bash
    cd backend
 2. **Install Dependencies**